 Some of the best nootropics for promoting focus are plant-derived caffeine, citicoline, and L-theanine.* Citicoline, aka CDP-choline, is a natural nutrient-bioactive hybrid found in every cell of the body.
 In a study published by Food and Nutrition Sciences, citicoline in the clinically researched form Cognizin® was shown to improve focus and attention in healthy women who took it for a month.*

 Interestingly, the combination of caffeine and L-theanine has been found to provide a powerful, energized focus superior to the use of caffeine alone.
-When consumed together—in matcha and other green teas, or a premium, targeted focus supplement like mbg's focus+—this unique duo is found to increase individuals' speed and accuracy of tasks and reduce susceptibility to distractions.*
+When consumed together—in matcha and other green teas, or a premium, targeted focus supplement like mbg's focus+—this unique duo is found to increase individuals' speed and accuracy of tasks and reduce susceptibility to distractions7.*

 This breakthrough focus+ formula features six synergistic active ingredients in clinically useful doses and is dominated by plants (hello, coffee cherry, coffee beans, ginseng, and guarana)—to ultimately enhance mind and body energy, concentration, and all-day productivity.* This strategic combo works thanks to its strong science roots.

 Of course, you're familiar with caffeine and its effects on energy—or, more technically, its ability to make us forget that we're tired.
-In addition to a sustained-release caffeine like Xtenergy that's backed by robust clinical trial research, another science-backed energizing nootropic is guarana, which is a fruit native to Brazil that also happens to be a concentrated source of caffeine.*
+In addition to a sustained-release caffeine like Xtenergy that's backed by robust clinical trial research8, another science-backed energizing nootropic is guarana, which is a fruit native to Brazil that also happens to be a concentrated source of caffeine.*

-According to a 2014 study from Evidence-Based Complementary and Alternative Medicine, the Indigenous South African botanical kanna (aka Sceletium tortuosum as Zembrin®) supports executive function, which encompasses a wide range of critical brain functions that allow us to plan our days, manage multiple tasks, and just generally get things done.*
+According to a 2014 study from Evidence-Based Complementary and Alternative Medicine, the Indigenous South African botanical kanna (aka Sceletium tortuosum as Zembrin®) supports executive function9, which encompasses a wide range of critical brain functions that allow us to plan our days, manage multiple tasks, and just generally get things done.*

 A foundational aspect of executive functioning, cognitive flexibility is the ability to easily adapt to our constantly evolving environment.
 It also refers to the brain's ability to switch between different tasks or think about multiple concepts at the same time.